ordina-jworks/ordina-jworks.github.io/_posts/2017-09-04-Secure-your-architecture-part1.md

 * The microservice checks for authorization to the resource, if access granted, the correct resource is returned

 ### Stateless
-Since we are not working with one server, we need a stateless way of working.
+Since we are working with cloud-native applications, we can't have any state within them.
-Having all the necessary information in the token, JWT eliminates the session state in each service.
+Because we have all the necessary information and create a new principal object for each request, the token eliminates the risk of having in-memory session state in the microservice.
-We can reuse the JWT on each service to authenticate the user.

-For a deeper dive into JWT, check our tech post about [Digitally signing your JSON](http://ordina-jworks.github.io/security/2016/03/12/Digitally-signing-your-JSON-documents.html){:target="_blank"}

 <a name="uaa" />

-# Using a User Authentication Authorization Server (UAA)
+# Using a User Authentication & Authorization Server (UAA)
-The UAA is a multi tenant identity management service, used as a stand alone OAuth2 server.
+The UAA server is an identity provider.
+It adds authentication to applications and secures services with minimum fuss.
 It’s primary role is as an OAuth2 provider, issuing tokens for client applications to use when they act on behalf of users.
 It can also authenticate users with their credentials, and can act as an SSO service using those credentials.

 For using an UAA server, there are some options available:
 * Using a third party for issuing tokens (ex.
 Github, Facebook).
 [Tutorial Github social login](https://spring.io/guides/tutorials/spring-boot-oauth2/#_social_login_github){:target="_blank"}
-* Using KeyCloak, an open source solution aimed to make it easy to secure your application.
+* Using [KeyCloak](http://www.keycloak.org/){:target="_blank"} , an open source solution aimed to make it easy to secure your application.
 [Tutorial on how to use KeyCloak in Spring](https://dzone.com/articles/easily-secure-your-spring-boot-applications-with-k){:target="_blank"}
 * Implementing your own UAA is not really best practice because KeyCloak covers most of it.
 [Explanatory video of the UAA server](https://youtu.be/EoK5a99Bmjc?t=4){:target="_blank"}

 ## Enabling Single Sign-On
 Now that we have a way to achieve Authentication & Authorization by applying OAuth2 and JWT, we still have one problem.
 By having multiple frontends in our architecture, the user will have to log in to each of these applications.
 With Single Sign-On (SSO) we can eradicate this problem by requesting only one authentication from the user.
-To enable SSO, we have to implement this feature in the UAA & Zuul service.
-Since we can have multiple instances of our UAA server for high availability and load, we use Spring session & Redis to share our session between these instances.
-[Redis](https://redis.io/){:target="_blank"} is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.
-To gain high availability with our Redis server, we can use the [sentinel mechanism](https://redis.io/topics/sentinel){:target="_blank"}.

 ### Enable OAuth2 SSO flow on Zuul service
 The `@EnableOAuth2Sso` annotation on Zuul will forward OAuth2 tokens to the services it is proxying.